Sharpe's Sword: Plot summary

 Lord Spears conducts a solo charge against the fleeing French and is fatally shot.
-Sharpe comes to his aid.
-Spears is dying and he wants Sharpe to tell his sister that he died honourably and he tells Sharpe that he wants to die because he has the Black Lion (syphilis), which results in an ugly death.
+Spears wants Sharpe to tell his sister that he died honourably, but tells Sharpe that he wants to die because he has the Black Lion (syphilis), which results in an ugly death.
 He tells Sharpe that he knew that Hélène was a French spy and that he had told Hogan this some time ago.
-Sharpe realises that he is lying and suspects that he is the traitor in the British headquarters who stole Hogan's list.
-He threatens to kill Spears by stabbing him in the back (which would make it seem like he was killed whilst running away).
+Sharpe realises that he is lying and suspects that he is the traitor who stole Hogan's list.
+He threatens to kill Spears by stabbing him in the back (which would make it seem like he was killed while running away).
 Spears relents and confesses.
-He had not sold out Curtis because Leroux already knew. but he did give Leroux the book in which Curtis had written down the details of all the agents in his network.
-Spears had been hoping that in exchange Leroux would give him a night with his sister, but instead, he gave him back his parole and promised to provide his sister with a dowry when he returned to Paris.
-Then, at Spears' own request, Sharpe shoots him in the head.
-He reports to Hogan that Leroux has Curtis's book.
+He had not sold out Curtis because Leroux already knew, but he did give Leroux the book in which Curtis had written down the details of all his agents.
+At Spears' request, Sharpe shoots him in the head.

 Sharpe, Harper and Hogan pursue the retreating French through the night in an effort to intercept Leroux.
-In the morning, they catch up to him, but he is able to outrun them and gain the protection of one of three French infantry squares.
+In the morning, they catch up to him, but he is able to gain the protection of one of three French infantry squares.
 The French infantry subsequently ambush a British/King's German Legion cavalry charge against the French cavalry.
 Against extremely heavy odds, the enraged cavalry succeed in breaking the squares, albeit with heavy casualties.

-Sharpe corners Leroux.
-Leroux shoots at him, missing Sharpe, but killing his horse.
-Sharpe shoots Leroux, wounding him in the leg and causing him to be thrown from his horse.
+Sharpe shoots Leroux in the leg, causing him to be thrown from his horse.
 Leroux refuses to fight, preferring to surrender.
 Sharpe forces him to fight, threatening to kill him anyway if he does not.
-In the ensuing sword duel, Sharpe kills Leroux and recovers Leroux's sword and the coded book.
+In the ensuing sword duel, Sharpe kills Leroux and recovers Leroux's sword and Curtis's book.

 La Marquesa is allowed to leave Salamanca, since it is not in the British interest to create a scandal involving a high-ranking Spanish aristocrat.
 She encounters Sharpe, and is not particularly upset when she learns that Sharpe killed her brother.
-Sharpe chooses to keep Harper's present, feeling it is lucky, while throwing LeRoux's sword - which, despite its beauty, has only been used for evil purposes - into the river.
+Sharpe keeps Harper's present, feeling it is lucky, and throws Leroux's sword – which has only been used for evil purposes – into the river.